Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

 ---
 type: docs
-linkTitle: "Azure CLI Deployment"
+linkTitle: "Azure Bicep Deployment"
 isGettingStarted: false
 weight: 4
 ---

-# Deploy HCIBox infrastructure with Azure CLI
+# Deploy HCIBox infrastructure with Azure Bicep

-## Azure CLI
+## Azure Bicep

-Azure CLI is used to deploy HCIBox into your Azure subscription.
+Azure Bicep is used to deploy HCIBox into your Azure subscription.
 To deploy, you require a service principal by your Azure administrator for use with HCIBox.
 Read on to learn how to deploy HCIBox with Azure CLI.

 ### Prepare the environment